flagshipcompany/shopify-app-public/README.md

 Special instructions to the driver for how to handle your shipment or other relevant information

-Once all the information has been filled in.
-You can proceed by pressing the **Schedule** button.
+Once all the information has been filled in, you can proceed by pressing the **Schedule** button.
 Once that has been done and no errors occur, your pickup is created and you can now view it from the **View Pickups** page.

 ####View Pickups
 This is where you can view all the pickups you have made on SmartShip.
 You can also cancel pickups you have already made.